celo-org/celo-monorepo/packages/docs/command-line-interface/account.md

   $ celocli account:offchain-write

 OPTIONS
-  --bucket=bucket           If using a GCP or AWS storage bucket this parameter is
-                            required

-  --directory=directory     [default: /Users/alex/celo/celo-monorepo/packages/cli] To
+  --directory=directory                              (required) To which directory data
-                            which directory data should be written
+                                                     should be written

-  --encryptTo=encryptTo
+  --from=0xc1912fEE45d61C87Cc5EA59DaE31190FFFFf232d  (required) Address with which to
+                                                     sign

   --name=name                                        (required)

-  --privateDEK=privateDEK

-  --privateKey=privateKey   (required)

-  --provider=(git|aws|gcp)  If the CLI should attempt to push to the cloud
+  --uploadWithGit                                    If the CLI should attempt to push
+                                                     changes to the origin via git

 EXAMPLES
-  offchain-write --name test-account --privateKey 0x...
+  offchain-write --from 0x5409ed021d9299bf6814279a6a1411a7e866a631

-  offchain-write --name test-account --privateKey 0x...  privateDEK 0x... --encryptTo 0x...
+  offchain-write --from 0x5409ed021d9299bf6814279a6a1411a7e866a631 --name test-account
 ```

 _See code: [src/commands/account/offchain-write.ts](https://github.com/celo-org/celo-monorepo/tree/master/packages/cli/src/commands/account/offchain-write.ts)_